 The fabric loops are created with one pass of the carriage, the next row of knitting is intended to anchor down those loops, and with no needle or pusher selection, no stitches knit on the patterning bed.
 This fact gives one the opportunity to drop loops without disturbing pattern selection.
 Some of my drop stitch lace previous blog posts discuss designing such fabrics.
 Color separations are required.
 The E 6000 console performs many of these automatically, one simply has to plug in the appropriate “technique” number.
 The default DBJ separation made by the console in Brother electronics may not be used because blank rows for no needle selection need to be added in order to attempt the long loop or stitch fabrics.
 This, in turn, requires the knitter to do the work.
 Design rows are expanded

 - Row 2 Row 1 Color 2

 - a blank row is inserted on top of each of the separated rows, so for each 2 color design row, there will now be 4 charted rows

-Two color carpet stitch: Technique 185, black (or other) strippers, 184 may also be used, its graphic gives the added reminder for EO pusher set up on back bed.
+Two-color carpet stitch: Technique 185, black (or other) strippers, 184 may also be used, its graphic gives the added reminder for EO pusher set up on the back bed.
 Back bed setting is the same as for the one color pattern, Front bed knits in LX throughout.
-In theory stitches may be dropped every 4 rows.
+In theory, stitches may be dropped every 4 rows.
 Some yarns may split and catch the alternate color requiring dropping after each color is used, others will tolerate much less frequent dropping.
 It is all an experiment to start with.